dstroot/blog-next/_posts/2012-10-21-minority-report-and-big-data.md

 ---
-title: 'Minority Report and Big Data'
+title: Minority Report and Big Data
+excerpt: >
-excerpt: 'The United Arab Emirates holds the largest biometric database in the world, the Emirates Identity Authority has announced.
-The population register of Emirates ID has over **103 million digital fingerprints and over 15 million digital facial recognition records**, which includes multiple records of each UAE resident, and digital signatures as of October 11, 2012, senior officials said.'
+  The United Arab Emirates holds the largest biometric database in the world, the Emirates Identity Authority has announced.
+The population register of Emirates ID has over **103 million digital fingerprints and over 15 million digital facial recognition records**, which includes multiple records of each UAE resident, and digital signatures as of October 11, 2012, senior officials said.
-coverImage: '/assets/blog/img/minorityreport.jpeg'
+coverImage: /assets/blog/img/minorityreport.jpeg
-date: '2012-10-21T10:25:35-08:00'
+date: "2012-10-21"
+published: "true"
 author:
   name: Dan Stroot
-  picture: '/assets/blog/authors/dan.jpeg'
+  picture: /assets/blog/authors/dan.jpeg
 ogImage:
-  url: '/assets/blog/img/minorityreport.jpeg'
+  url: /assets/blog/img/minorityreport.jpeg
+seoURL: ""
 ---

 > The United Arab Emirates holds the largest biometric database in